Exhibits and Lecture Series

 The first in our lecture series, The Rosenwald School Movement, with Dr. Glen Harris and Claudia Stack, on April 24, was an engaging discussion of the influences of Booker T. Washington’s industrial education philosophy and the Rosenwald School Movement.
 According to the NC State Historic Preservation Office, Pender County has the largest number of remaining African American schoolhouses.
 Discover why these last standing structures are worthy of saving and how you can help by visiting Claudia Stack’s website: Under the Kudzu.

 The second in our lecture series, West African Culture in the Atlantic World, on May 24 was a packed house.
-Dr. Nana Amponsah, who spoke upon the subject of “Culture, Conception and History in the African Diaspora,” provided a riveting commentary on the practice and tradition of slavery among the various African kingdoms during the 16th century and how the advancing navigational skills of the Portuguese initiated the trans-Atlantic slave trade, specifically from the Canary Islands to Bahia, Brazil.
+Dr. Nana Amponsah, who spoke upon the subject of “Culture, Conception and History in the African Diaspora,” provided a complex and provocative commentary on the practice and tradition of slavery among the various African kingdoms during the 16th century and how the advancing navigational skills of the Portuguese initiated the trans-Atlantic slave trade, specifically from the Canary Islands to Bahia, Brazil.

-The third & last in our spring lecture series, African American Dance: Expression, Affirmation, Resistance, Survival, on June 5 with Dr. Thomas DeFrantz highlighted the three defining themes of African American dance, as 1) spiritual; 2) social (buck, wing, and jig); and 3) theatrical.
+The third & last in our lecture series, African American Dance: Expression, Affirmation, Resistance, Survival, on June 5 with Dr. Thomas DeFrantz highlighted the three defining themes of African American dance, as 1) spiritual; 2) social (buck, wing, and jig); and 3) theatrical.
 Dr. DeFrantz is Professor of African and African American Studies, Dance, and Theater Studies at Duke University, and President of the Society of Dance History Scholars.
 The theatrical elements of African American dance upon American pop culture grew out of the two great southern migrations (Chicago & NYC) and in places such as Harlem’s Apollo Theater and the Savoy Ballroom integrating Ragtime, Jazz, and Swing, best reflected in the Lindy Hop.